nakasaky55/chasing-game/README.md

 # CoderSchool FTW - * Nam, the Monster Hunter *

-Created with love by: Charles Lee
+Created with love by: Nguyen Anh Khoa

 This is a simple Canvas-based game that requires a solid understanding of the principles of JavaScript programming to customize.